-11The changes in the DB plan involved raising the eligibility age for benefits, slightly reducing service credits, and reducing the cost-of-living adjustment.
+&lt;sup>12The changes in the DB plan involved raising the eligibility age for benefits, slightly reducing service credits, and reducing the cost-of-living adjustment.
 These changes reduce effective DB pension wealth.
 For faculty, it is not clear which changes would weigh more in the initial choice between the DB and DC plan, and, as we note later, we observe a small and insignificant response in this choice.
 For staff, whom we use as a control group in an alternate specification to our event study, reduced DB pension wealth should lead to more voluntary contributions through a crowd-in effect or lower contributions through a reduced-wealth effect; and, in any case, we observe almost no change in behavior.

-3 Model
+3. Model

 A stylized theoretical model of optimizing savers helps us understand conditions under which mandatory contributions would theoretically crowd out voluntary contributions.
-We will use this full crowd-out benchmark to evaluate whether observed crowd-out responses in our setting are consistent with optimizing behavior.12 This analysis applies similarly to public pensions, which often involve some combination of required employee and employer contributions.
+We will use this full crowd-out benchmark to evaluate whether observed crowd-out responses in our setting are consistent with optimizing behavior.
+This analysis applies similarly to public pensions, which often involve some combination of required employee and employer contributions.

 We highlight three predictions of the benchmark model for voluntary contributions, with associated welfare effects.
 One is a crowd-out effect on voluntary contributions, from the new required employee contribution.
 The second is a participation effect, which constrains the crowd-out effect for employees who would otherwise contribute amounts that are too small to generate full crowd-out.
 The third is a compensation effect from the reduction in the required employer contribution, to the extent that this is not compensated by an increase in salary.
-The compensation effect reflects a welfare loss for all employees, while the participation effect reflects a further welfare loss because some employees are forced to oversave because of higher mandatory contributions.
+This compensation or income effect reflects a welfare loss for all employees, while the participation effect reflects a further welfare loss because some employees are forced to oversave because of higher mandatory contributions.

-3.1 Baseline Model with Universal Saving
+3.1.
+Baseline Model with Universal Saving

 We begin with a model in which all employees have strong savings motives, so their optimal savings exceed the mandatory contribution.
 An employee lives for two periods.
 She works during the first period and earns income Y, retiring in the second period.
 An employee maximizes her lifetime utility subject to the following constraint: since no borrowing is allowed, consumption in each period cannot exceed resources available in that period.
-The only way to finance consumption in the second period is by spending down retirement savings.
-A strong savings motive in this baseline model means that an employee's savings in the absence of any required contributions exceeds the required contribution amounts that we consider.
+The only way to consume in the second period is by spending down retirement savings.

-Employees must contribute M_e to the mandatory retirement savings account, and the firm must contribute M_f .
-Employees then face a choice of contributing an additional non-negative amount M_v to a voluntary retirement savings account.13 We assume that both mandatory and voluntary retirement saving accounts have the same rate of return r.
+Employees must contribute $M_e$ to the mandatory retirement savings account, and the firm must contribute $M_f$ .
+Employees then face a choice of contributing an additional non-negative amount $M_v$ to a voluntary retirement savings account.
+We assume that mandatory and voluntary retirement saving accounts have the same rate of return r.